Machines of War

 Agile: usuallyHopkin are more agile thank most others.
 They start with a d6 in Agility and it can be raised to d12+2.

 Aquatic Nature: The Hopkin are at home in the water.
-They cannot not drown in oxygenated water, has a free d6 in swimming, and moves at her full swimming in the water.
+They cannot not drown in oxygenated water, has a free d6 in Athletics(Strength), and moves at her full swimming in the water.

 Dehydration: The Hopkin rely on the water.
 If they do not get enough they will suffer.
 The Hopkin must immerse themself in water for an hour every day or become fatigued each day until incapacitated.
 The next day they die.